Mission and Purpose

 Non-residents who own property or a business within the city limits must present proof of property ownership in the form of a city tax bill together with a photo ID showing the applicant’s current address as described above.
 The non-resident applicant shall have the burden of proving real property ownership and payment of personal property taxes for taxation purposes and determined by proof of residency.

-College students who reside on campus must provide a government-issued photo ID and proof of current residence.
+College students who reside on campus within the city limits of Chattanooga must provide a government-issued photo ID and proof of current residence.

 At the age of 18, an applicant is considered an adult and can apply for a library card without need of parental permission or signature.
 An applicant aged 17 or under is required to have a parent or legal guardian sign the library card to show acceptance of responsibility for materials checked out on the card.
-The parent or guardian who applied for the card authorizes the minor’s use of the card, and accepts the responsibility for the selection of materials borrowed and for the return of the materials and any penalties incurred.
 A non-expired government issued photo ID with the applicant’s current address must be presented at the time of application.
-The parent or legal guardian who applies for the card cannot have a Chattanooga Public Library card in Collections status.
 If the photo ID lacks a current address, a current official document reflecting his/her name and address or a recently postmarked document that reflects his/her name and address is required.
 The child must be in attendance with the parent or guardian in order to receive the card.

 Non-resident Full Access Card

 A full access card is available to non-residents of the City of Chattanooga for a nonrefundable annual fee of $50.00.
-The non-resident fee will be charged per household and not per person.
 The annual fee may be amended and changed by the Chattanooga Public Library Board as is deemed necessary.

 Library Card Outreach